SkygearIO/features/features/151-cms-import-export/api.md

 Spec:
 - There can only be one field item for the same target in the same import config.
 And that field item would be the identifier of the foreign record type.
+  - Changing field value of a referenced record is NOT supported.
 - The field may or may not have unique constraints in the database.
 - The following key must not present in the same field config:
   - `back_reference`